My Fourth Visit

 we lived and we died

-if only we had gotten a little more time
+if only we'd gotten a little more time

 to not have our last moment for forgetting